MarcBlattmann/Who-Wants-to-Be-a-Millionaire/README.md

 ---

 ## 🚀 How to Play
 1. Run the program in your preferred Java IDE or terminal.
-2. Follow the instructions to answer the questions and use your lifelines wisely.
-3. Decide whether to continue playing or take your winnings after each question.
+2. Decide whether to continue playing or take your winnings after each question.
-4. Aim for the **1 million euro prize** or secure your winnings at a lower level!
+3. Aim for the **1 million euro prize** or secure your winnings at a lower level!

 ---